Macrometacorp/docs/docs/photoniq/prerendering/best-practices-prerendering.md

 ## Origin Configuration

 Be very careful when configuring your origins for prerendering.
 Incorrect settings can result in caching problems and the delivery of outdated content to bots.
-Make sure the specified origins are accurate and correspond to the sections of your site that you intend to prerender.
+Make sure the specified origin settings are accurate and correspond to your website's needs.

 ## Cache Configuration